Differences Between Otto Engine And Diesel Engine

 Differences in fuel input

-At present, this mixture is generated electronically and its proportions vary depending on different factors such as the temperature of the engine and fuel.
-Formerly, the motors of the automobiles used two types of mechanisms to regulate the entry of the fuel when starting: the starter, to increase the amount of gasoline or the air restrictor that limited the access of air increasing the proportion of gasoline,
+Currently, this mixture is generated electronically and its proportions vary depending on different factors such as the temperature of the engine and fuel.
+In the past, car engines used two types of mechanisms to regulate the entry of fuel at startup: the starter, to increase the amount of gasoline or the air choke that limited air access by increasing the proportion of gasoline,

-In this type of engine it is important to take into account that the pressure inside the cylinder is higher than in the Otto engine.
+In this type of engine it is important to keep in mind that the pressure inside the cylinder is higher than in the Otto engine.
 One of the functions of the injector is to print enough pressure to the fuel so that it can enter.

-The air-fuel mixture is made in the combustion chamber.
+The air-fuel mixture is carried out in the combustion chamber.
 In the diesel engine there is no regulation of the amount of air, there is only a regulation of the amount of fuel introduced.

 Fuel ignition difference

-Once the fuel inside the cylinder has been introduced, the way in which it is ignited is different between both types of engines.
-In one case the ignition is done by supplying temperature and in the other the ignition of the fuel is done by increasing the pressure inside the cylinder.
-According to the laws of thermodynamics and the law of gasos, both state variables ( pressure and temperature) are related.
+Once the fuel has been introduced into the cylinder, the way it ignites is different between both types of engines.
+In one case the ignition is carried out by supplying temperature and in the other the ignition of the fuel is carried out by increasing the pressure inside the cylinder.
+According to the laws of thermodynamics and the law of gases, both state variables ( pressure and temperature) are related.
 If the volume remains constant, increasing one increases the other.

 Ignition of fuel in the gasoline engine

-On the Otto engine, the fuel is ignited by a spark.
-This type of motor requires an ignition system to generate a spark in the combustion chamber between the electrodes of a spark plug.
+In the Otto engine, the fuel is ignited by a spark.
+This type of engine requires an ignition system to generate a spark between the spark plug electrodes in the combustion chamber.
 This spark implies an increase in the temperature of the mixture.
-This increase in temperature is sufficient to allow combustion to start.
+This temperature increase is sufficient to allow combustion to start.

 Ignition of fuel in the diesel engine

-It is at that moment when the injectors put the fuel under pressure, in a pulverized way for a better mixture with the air, and the combustion takes place.
+It is at that moment when the injectors put the fuel under pressure, in a pulverized way for a better mixture with the air, and the combustion of the same takes place.

-The compression ratio in an endothermic engine is the number that allows to measure the proportion in which the air-fuel mixture (Otto engine) or air (diesel engine) has been compressed inside the combustion chamber of a cylinder.
+The compression ratio in an endothermic engine is the number that makes it possible to measure the proportion in which the air-fuel mixture (Otto engine) or air (diesel engine) has been compressed inside the combustion chamber of a cylinder.

-In the Otto engine (spark ignition), the upper limit of the compression ratio is essentially determined by the anti-knock quality of the fuel in the market; for diesel engines, it is determined, above all, by the weight of the engine structure, which increases with increasing compression ratio.
-This increase occurs in a special way with large displacements.
+In the Otto engine (spark ignition), the upper limit of the compression ratio is essentially determined by the anti-knock quality of the fuel on the market; For Diesel engines, it is determined, above all, by the weight of the engine structure, which increases with increasing compression ratio.
+This increase is presented in a special way with large displacements.

-Difference of weight of the Otto engine with the diesel engine
+Difference in weight of the Otto engine with the diesel engine

-In this case, the way of lighting affects the weight.
-That is, in the diesel engine, the ignition of the fuel is done by compression.
-As we have commented on the mechanical differences, this means that it must be made with a design that can withstand these high pressures.
-In practice, this means a larger motor, and therefore, heavier.
+In this case, the ignition form affects the weight.
+That is, in the diesel engine, the ignition of the fuel is carried out by compression.
+As we have mentioned in the mechanical differences, this means that it must be made with a design that can withstand these high pressures.
+In practice, this means a larger engine, and therefore heavier.

-The diesel engine is, generally, heavier than an Otto engine of equal displacement.
-If it is the engine of a vehicle, the weight of the engine will also have to be displaced, so the engine will need more power to have similar performance.
-The amount of work of the vehicle will have to be higher since it displaces more quantity of massa per meter displaced.
+The diesel engine is generally heavier than an Otto engine of equal displacement.
+If it is the engine of a vehicle, the weight of the engine will also have to be shifted, so the engine will need more power to have similar performance.
+The amount of work of the vehicle will have to be higher since it displaces more mass per displaced meter.

-Another difference that does not affect performance but if braking.
+Another difference that does not affect performance but braking.

 In the case of gasoline engines, the engine brake is produced by the air intake system.
-When we stop accelerating the butterfly key, it closes the air flow, at that moment air stops entering the combustion chamber and vacuum is generated.
-The force that the piston has to make to generate that vacuum is the energy that is obtained from braking.
+When we stop accelerating the throttle in an atom mobile, the air flow closes, at that moment the air stops entering the combustion chamber and a vacuum is generated.
+The force that the piston has to make to generate that vacuum is the energy that is achieved by braking.

 Last review: December 5, 2017